 As an lifelong Oregonian, there’s nothing better than spending easy-going summer days in the Columbia River Gorge.
-A charming area ripe with great restaurants, top notch hikes and epic views of Mt.
+A charming area ripe for exploration, you’ll find great restaurants, top notch hikes and epic views of Mt.
 Hood.
 But a trip to this gem wouldn’t be complete without stopping by some of the best breweries in Hood River.

 So without further ado, let’s do a quick roundup of the best breweries in the Columbia River Gorge.